CumulusNetworks/docs/content/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Spanning-Tree-and-Rapid-Spanning-Tree.md

-Cumulus Linux supports the RSTP/PVRST/PVST modes of STP natively when the bridge is configured in [traditional mode](/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Ethernet-Bridging---VLANs/).
+Cumulus Linux supports the RSTP/PVRST/PVST modes of STP natively when the bridge is configured in [traditional mode](/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Ethernet-Bridging-VLANs/).

-## <span>Creating a Bridge and Configuring STP</span>
+## Creating a Bridge and Configuring STP</span>

 To create a bridge, configure the bridge stanza under `/etc/network/interfaces`.
-More information on configuring [bridges can be found here.](/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Ethernet-Bridging---VLANs/) To enable STP on the bridge, include the keyword `bridge-stp on`.
+More information on configuring [bridges can be found here.](/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Ethernet-Bridging-VLANs/) To enable STP on the bridge, include the keyword `bridge-stp on`.

     auto br2